 Then, out of the blue, a global pandemic hits our area and knocks the wind out of your sails.
-Instead of getting your spouse served with the paperwork for your divorce it has been sitting at the courthouse for three months.
+Instead of getting your spouse served with the paperwork for your divorce, it has been sitting at the courthouse for three months.
 Instead of moving on with the rest of your life and having the back end of 2020 to prepare for post-divorce life, you set in the middle of 2020 with your divorce not even close to finished.
-It's been a true failure to launch thus far.
+It's been an actual failure to launch thus far.
 What you have to be asking yourself at this stage is: what can you do to get the divorce process moving once again?

-Given the impact of the virus on our we have life you are now second guessing whether or not this was the right time to move forward with your case.
-Of course, you had no idea what was about to hit the country in the early spring of 2020 but you're still not happy, nonetheless.
-You are frustrated with yourself, with the virus and don't necessarily know how to get moving again.
-The divorce is stuck in the mud and worse yet, you're stuck in the house with your ex-spouse.
+Given the impact of the virus on our we have life, you are now second-guessing whether or not this was the right time to move forward with your case.
+Of course, you had no idea what was about to hit the country in the early spring of 2020, but you're still not happy, nonetheless.
+You are frustrated with yourself, with the virus, and don't necessarily know how to get moving again.
+The divorce is stuck in the mud, and worse yet, you're stuck in the house with your ex-spouse.
 What can you possibly do to move forward with the case that seems to be stuck in neutral?

 Bite the bullet and hire an attorney

 This is where having an attorney can be a great help to you.
-An experienced family law attorney can help you too cut to the most important parts of your case and help you negotiate creative settlements with your spouse.
-Keep in mind that even if you and your spouse are on great terms, your attorney will be representing only your interests in court.
+An experienced family law attorney can help you too cut to the most critical parts of your case and help you negotiate creative settlements with your spouse.
+Keep in mind that even if you and your spouse are on excellent terms, your attorney will be representing only your interests in court.
 However, what's your attorney can also offer is an objective representative.
-This means that your attorney isn't caught in the emotion of your divorce and is better able to think clearly about the basic tenants of your case then you may be.
+This means that your attorney isn't caught in the emotion of your divorce and is better able to think clearly about the basic tenants of your case than you may be.